 The story of Coca-Cola’s infamous reformulation began some ten years earlier, in 1975.
 Pepsi’s plucky marketing department began erecting Pepsi Challenge booths in shopping centers around the United States, and passers-by were presented with two shrouded cola cans.
-Participants were invited to sample each unmarked soda and indicate their preference.
-Although the numbers varied by region, tasters generally pointed to Pepsi about 12% more often.
-Coca-Cola dismissed these tests as unscientific claptrap, yet when they reproduced the experiment they obtained the same distressing results.
+Each participant was invited to sample each unmarked soda and indicate his or her preference.
+Although the statistics varied by region, tasters generally pointed to Pepsi about 12% more often.
+Coca-Cola dismissed these tests as unscientific claptrap, yet when they reproduced the experiment internally they obtained the same distressing results.

 At first, Goizueta’s surly synopsis proved accurate.
 The company’s stock went up upon the announcement, and sales improved by 8% in the first few weeks.
 Surveys indicated that an impressive 75% of consumers were happy with New Coke, and would buy it again.
 Pepsi chemists hastily assembled their own new-and-improved product dubbed Pepsi Supreme, and company executives kept an anxious finger poised over the “release” button.
 If New Coke encroached too drastically into Pepsi’s sales, this option of mutually assured destruction would remain as a last resort.

-On television, Bill Cosby informed audiences that “The incredible has happened, the impossible has become a reality… Coke actually tastes better better than ever before!”
+On television, Bill Cosby informed audiences that “The incredible has happened, the impossible has become a reality… Coke actually tastes better than ever before!”
 Within a few weeks, however, unpleasant sentiments began to ooze from the unpredictable public.
-There was a segment of the population-- about 11%, strangely enough-- who disliked New Coke with such enthusiasm that their complaints and harsh editorials began to disintegrate public approval.
+There was a segment of the population—about 11%, strangely enough—who disliked New Coke with such enthusiasm that their complaints and harsh editorials began to disintegrate public approval.
 New Coke became a vehicle for large-scale informational conformity, the human tendency to unconsciously adjust one’s opinions to correlate with the outspoken views of the social group.